 - A responsive design that works on desktop and mobile devices

-- Social media integrations with Twitter and Facebook
+- Social media integrations with Twitter, Facebook, and LinkedIn

-Additionally, journals have the option to add a blog to their website.
-Blogging is a great way to keep your website content fresh in between publishing new articles.
-Many journals blog about their latest articles and publication news.
+Additionally, journals have the option to add a blog to their Scholastica website.
+Blogging about research findings and other journal news (i.e., calls for special issues) is a great way to keep your website fresh in-between publishing new articles.
 Journals can add images to blog posts and even embed gifs and videos in posts.

-A vital step that should be part of every journal’s online publishing process is generating rich machine-readable metadata files for all articles.
-Academic indexes and archives require machine-readable metadata to ingest and interpret information about articles — without it, a journal’s discovery potential will be limited.
-But many publishing teams lack the technical time and resources to produce machine-readable metadata for all of their journal articles.
+A vital production step that every journal publisher should take is creating machine-readable metadata for all of its articles, including HTML meta tags for article webpages and XML metadata files ready to submit to deposit-based discovery services.
+Academic indexes and archives use machine-readable metadata to interpret what articles are about — without it, a journal’s discovery potential will be limited.
+But many publishing teams lack the technical time and resources to produce rich machine-readable metadata for their content.

 At Scholastica, we believe that all journals should be able to have high-quality metadata without technical hassles or manual work.
-So we’re making metadata production easier for journals.
-Scholastica automatically generates machine-readable front-matter XML files for all journals using our open access publishing platform with core metadata required by publishing standards organizations and open access initiatives like Plan S including:
+So we’re making metadata production easier.

 - Journal title